junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "No," he finds himself answering, voice stern.
 "I know now, and *I care*.
 It's not right.
 Someone should fix it."

 "But how?
-Even the police gives up looking for the killer, what are you going to do?"
+Even the police gave up looking for the killer.
+What are you going to do?"

 "I'll figure that out.
-I'll help *you*, whatever you need," Dean says quickly, gesturing Castiel's misty feature.
+I'll help *you*, whatever you need," Dean says quickly, gesturing to Castiel's misty features.
 "That must be the reason you stay as a ghost, right?"

 He swallows again.
 "Even if I can't find the killer, maybe at least I'll try to help you move on or something.
 We only just went through the first step in that video, and we know now who you are.
 Let's just see what else to learn."